 West College Corner is a tiny town located in the state of Indiana.
 With a population of 534 people and just one neighborhood, West College Corner is the 402nd largest community in Indiana.
-West College Corner has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in West College Corner was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, West College Corner isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in West College Corner are a mix of both white- and blue-collar jobs.
 Overall, West College Corner is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in West College Corner who work in sales jobs (23.75%), food service (12.04%), and teaching (11.04%).